MysteryPancake/Houdini-Fun/README.md

 <img src="./images/diffuse_limit.jpg">

+## Copernicus: Fix performance monitoring

+The performance monitor in Copernicus often gives unreliable results.
+SideFX shared some information that might help:

+> You're right that COPs run asynchronously on the GPU, and the performance monitor simply captures the time it takes to submit that GPU work.
+The OpenCL COP, however, has the Timing Messages toggle that forces it to sync up and produces correct timings.
+The report with this parameter enabled should be a reliable measurement of how long the work actually took.
+>
+> Note that you'll want to disable this parameter when not profiling, since the aforementioned sync up can slow down execution of the entire network.

 ## Karma: Render storage saving

 When rendering with Karma, avoid using [SOP Import](https://www.sidefx.com/docs/houdini/nodes/lop/sopimport.html).
 It writes tons of USD data to disk that already exists as bgeo.